MAGALA-RICHARD/apsimNGpy-documentations/doc/instantiating.rst

     # Load a local APSIM file
     model = ApsimModel(model='path/to/your/apsim/file.apsimx', out_path = './maize.apsimx')

+.. admonition:: Next Actions
     Once your model is instantiated, you're ready to run simulations, edit model components, or inspect simulation settings.
 See the following sections for editing examples and diagnostics tools.